getlantern/peerscanner/README.md

 ### Unregistration

-If it has a chance, a flashlight server will announce that it is becoming unavailable by calling the `/unregister` endpoint.
-The only parameter is the `name` it provided when registering.
+If it has a chance, a flashlight server will announce that it is becoming unavailable by making a POST request with path `/unregister`.
+The only parameter is the `name` it provided back when it registered.

 ## Deploying